bkimminich/it-security-lecture/slides/01-08-penetration_testing.md

 #### Exercise 8.1 (:house:)

-1. In a fight between pirates and ninjas, who would win?
+1. What do you think: In a fight between pirates and ninjas, who would win?
-   (:thought_balloon:)
 2. Read
    [Penetration Test vs. Red Team Assessment](https://blog.rapid7.com/2016/06/23/penetration-testing-vs-red-teaming-the-age-old-debate-of-pirates-vs-ninja-continues/)